-Take this time to plan a project.
+Take this time to plan a home office extension or conversion project.
 Consider converting a small outbuilding (if you have one) into a home office.
 ‘Little Barn’ was designed by one of Home and Maker’s own designers by transforming a small shed into a Scandi barn.
 Josephine uses the breakfast bar area as a home office and a place to lay out her watercolour materials.

 “I really liked the way my ideas were interpreted by our Maker at Home & Maker, and working with a professional meant that our limited space was cleverly used.
 The ‘Little Barn’ in our garden is a real home from home and has allowed me to work in beautiful surroundings"